 The impressive Consett Iron Company offices, opened in 1894, were demolished in 1981.

 This exhibition offers a small snapshot from the fascinating Consett Iron Company archives cared for at Durham County Record Office.

 The archives chart the history of the company from its humble beginnings in 1864, when it purchased the Derwent Iron Company, to its closure in 1980.
 They shine a light on critical phases of the company’s development, including amalgamations and re-organisations, nationalisations, privatisations and strikes.

-Additional exhibition images are taken from the Derwentside District Council archive; a collection of early 1980s mining and industrial protest material, ref.
-D/X 1536 and photograph collection D/Ph 327.
+Additional exhibition images are taken from the Derwentside District Council archive; a collection of early 1980s mining and industrial protest material (D/X 1536) and photograph collection of the steel works (D/Ph 327).